How do structured settlements work? in Mohave County, Arizona

 6. Pre-hearing conference for complex cases

-Processing times in Mohave County Usually range 35-70 days from filing to final.
-Hearing.
+Processing times in Mohave County typically range 35-70 days from filing to final hearing.
+The current filing fee is $319.00 (civil case filing).
+See the Arizona answer for state-wide context.

 Mohave County Requirements